 The Plaza Hotel – this hotel has a legacy that it has maintained by continually maintaining its position with regular renovations and upgrades.
-This family owned hotel exudes their commitment to luxury.
-From the moment you lay your eyes on this palace like structure it draws you into its circle.
+This family-owned hotel exudes their commitment to luxury.
+From the moment you lay your eyes on this palace-like structure, it draws you into its circle.
 Red carpet ready, white glove service is just the beginning.
 The timeless elegance of the lobby leaves you in awe as the glamour and exquisite ambiance leaves you breathless.

 Once you have dined sufficiently, it might be a great time to venture into their incredibly appointed Caudalie Vinotherapie Spa.
 It is there that you will leave any tension or anxiety that too many hours of travel may have caused.
 As you develop your plans during your whirlwind schedule, do include the Warren Tricomi hair salon as a must for the finishing touches on your beautiful mane.

 From shopping boutiques for the whole family from garments to literature, Assouline will forever be the one place I am happy to empty my wallet as a collector of coffee table books.
-You will thoroughly enjoy being confined to this incredible space that sits in the heart of the world famous Fifth Avenue, across from Central Park, next door to Bergdorf Goodman; walking distance to Chanel, Dior, Blvgari, Burberry, Louis Vuitton, Tiffany, Cartier, and endless five star restaurants, and my favorite arts entertainment space, Carnegie Hall.
+You will thoroughly enjoy being confined to this incredible space that sits in the heart of the world-famous Fifth Avenue, across from Central Park, next door to Bergdorf Goodman; walking distance to Chanel, Dior, Bvlgari, Burberry, Louis Vuitton, Tiffany, Cartier, and endless five star restaurants, and my favorite arts entertainment space, Carnegie Hall.

 Imagine the winters in New York, the spirit of family, and the hustle and bustle of New York City.
-Rockefeller Center, the theater district and the Empire State Building will light your way to midtown as you make your way through Times Square.
+Rockefeller Center, the theater district, and the Empire State Building will light your way to midtown as you make your way through Times Square.
 Priceless.